karthirj/Eight-puzzle/README.md

 # Eight puzzle problem
- Solving 8-puzzle problem using A* search algorithm
+ Solved 8-puzzle problem using A* search algorithm